 !
 Caution: Make sure the thumb screws are properly replaced.
-Check that there is clearance above the top of the screws to ensure that they will not interfere with the rotation of the carousel.
+Check that there is clearance below the ends of the screws to ensure that they will not interfere with the rotation of the carousel.

 Puck Assembly Quick Reference

 Note: Do not use this reference until you are familiar with "Assembling the Pucks" on page 60.